akanimax/autoencoder-cifar-10/README.md

-# deep-learning-chat-bot
+# autoencoder-cifar-10
-A deep learning solution to building a chat-bot.
+A deep learning solution for generating images in the cifar-10 dataset using an autoencoder.